markmoxon/elite-source-code-bbc-micro-cassette/README.md

 ## Building Elite from the source

+### Requirements

+You will need the following to build Elite from source:

+- BeebAsm, which can be downloaded from the [BeebAsm repository](https://github.com/stardot/beebasm).
+Mac and Linux users will have to build their own executable with `make code`, while Windows users can just download the `beebasm.exe` file.
+- Python.
+Both versions 2.7 and 3.x should work.
+- Mac and Linux users may need to install `make` if it isn't already present (for Windows users, `make.exe` is included in this repository).

+### Build targets

 There are two main build targets available.
 They are:

 - `build` - An unencrypted version